 - Lenka Kripac

 - Zachary Castille

 It couldn’t be simpler.
 Just use the hashtags #livefromhome and #makemusicday when you post!

 How can I watch Make Music Day, Las Cruces?

-You can watch MMD, Las Cruces as well as many cities from around the world as amateur and professional musicians perform using live streaming platforms, including Facebook (Watch Party), Instagram (IGTV), You Tube (Premiere Feature).
+You can watch MMD, Las Cruces, as well as many cities, from around the world as amateur and professional musicians perform using live streaming platforms, including Facebook (Watch Party), Instagram (IGTV), You Tube (Premiere Feature).
 If you don’t know how to live stream you can attend one of our trainings

 What if I decide at the last minute I want to register and perform?